 (Tug: tonnage 73; draft 8'; speed 14 knots; complement 16; armament 1 gun)

 John T. Jenkins, a wooden-hulled screw tug built in 1863 at New Brunswick, N.J., was purchased by the Navy on 8 December 1864 at Perth Amboy, N.J.; renamed Saffron; and commissioned within the following week, Act.
 Vol. Lt.
 Henry M. Pishon in command.

-On 3 April 1865, soon after Union forces learned that General Lee had evacuated Richmond, Saffron joined a group of other Union ships in clearing obstructions and torpedoes from the channel leading to the fallen city.
-Their rapid and efficient work enabled President Lincoln to proceed safely up stream the next day to the newly-captured Confederate capital.
-There, throngs of rejoicing former slaves greeted the President as he walked to the Confederate executive mansion.
+On 3 April 1865, soon after Union forces learned that General Robert E. Lee had evacuated Richmond, Saffron joined a group of other Union ships in clearing obstructions and torpedoes [mines] from the channel leading to the fallen city.
+Their rapid and efficient work enabled President Abraham Lincoln to proceed safely upstream the next day to the newly-captured Secessonist capital, where throngs of rejoicing former slaves greeted the President as he walked to the former Confederate executive mansion.

 No record of her decommissioning has been found, but it is certain that the ship was sold at New York City to a D. Townsend on 25 October 1865.
-The tug was redocumented as Clifton on 17 February 1866 and remained in merchant service until she was lost under unknown circumstances in 1885.
+Redocumented as Clifton on 17 February 1866, the vessel remained in merchant service until lost under unknown circumstances in 1885.